resources

 Determine the company’s actual worth.

 There are a lot of formulas for valuing a business.
 Buyers may base a purchase offer at least in part on the value of the assets in a business, the cash flow, gross revenues, annual growth and other factors.
-The sale price generally depends on profits and, in most cases, the sale price is some multiple of the businesses profit.
-Valuations can be obtained from a number of sources including a certified business intermediary.
+The sale price generally depends on profits, and, in most cases, the sale price is multiple of the business’s profit.
+Business owners can obtain valuations from a number of sources, including a certified business intermediary.

 Be sure your records are up to date.